gatemans/realtime_test/README.md

 - why MATLAB is useful for simulation and engineering analysis
 - how execution time relates to control systems and robotics

-## Main idea

-In real-time and embedded systems, the most important factor is often not just speed, but predictability.

-A program may run fast, but if its execution time changes from one run to another, it may not be reliable for real-time control.

-This project is useful for understanding concepts such as:

-- execution time
-- determinism
-- jitter
-- timing behavior
-- real-time suitability

 ## Why this matters